Scientists use a blender to reveal what’s in our smartphones

-They also want to show the quantities of rare or so-called ‘conflict’ elements each phone contains, and encourage greater recycling rates once the devices reach the end of their useful lives.
+Project aims to show the quantities of rare or so-called ‘conflict’ elements in each phone and encourage greater recycling rates

 “We rely increasingly on our mobile phones but how many of us actually think what is behind the screen?
 When you look the answer is often tungsten and cobalt from conflict zones in Africa.